 One of the easiest ways I’ve discovered to keep your goals close is to build a vision board on your phone!
-I listed all my goals using the Note app, plus I built an actual vision board in Google Drive that I can look at wherever.
+List all your goals using the Note app, or build an actual vision board in Google Drive that you can look at wherever.
 You can even do this while you’re in the pick-up lane at school!

 If you want to create effective writing goals, you have to treat them seriously.
 Don’t be afraid to dream big, but break them into more manageable bites and determine your plan of action.
 Then find an accountability partner and keep your goals in a spot where you’ll see them.

 You don’t have to wait until January to start new goals, you simply need to start.
 No matter what time of year or where you are in your writing.
 I believe you can achieve all your writing goals! 💕

 For more writing inspiration, check out these other articles:

 - 100 Things to Remember if You Need to Write

 - Find Time to Write & Not Feel Guilty

 - 5 Things You Need to be a Successful Children’s Author

 - Easy Ways to Motivate Yourself to Write when You Need to